 If you consider all that your knees are responsible for, from movement to support, it’s no wonder that knee injuries or knee joint pain are fairly common.
-Knee pain can be caused by a sports injury, especially those sports that involve jumping or carry a greater risk of falling.
-As well, sports that involve a lot of turning — like football, tennis, soccer, and skiing — have a particularly high risk for knee injuries.
+A sports injury can cause knee pain, especially sports that involve jumping, pivoting, or twisting.
+High impact sports like football, soccer, rugby, hockey, and skiing have a particularly high risk for knee injuries.

-Outside of acute injury, knee pain is also caused by overuse or by an underlying condition, like arthritis.
-Right or left knee pain is indicative of an injury, whereas pain in both knees is symptomatic of a degenerative condition.
+Outside of acute injury, knee pain can also be caused by overuse or by an underlying chronic condition, like arthritis.

-The most common knee injuries include fractures around the knee, dislocation, and sprains and tears of soft tissues.
+The most common knee injuries include fractures, dislocations, and sprains or tears of ligaments and cartilage.
 In many instances, knee injuries involve more than one structure in the knee.

-The meniscus is a piece of cartilage in your knee that stabilizes the joint and helps cushion it from impact and concussive injuries.
-The meniscus is one of the most commonly affected tissues in the knee, being susceptible to tearing if the knee joint gets twisted during physical activities.
-A torn meniscus causes swelling and stiffness in the affected knee, but may not be painful until the cartilage becomes inflamed.
+The meniscus is a piece of cartilage in your knee that stabilizes the joint and helps cushion it from impact and twisting motions.
+The meniscus is one of the most commonly affected tissues in the knee and is susceptible to tearing if the knee joint gets twisted during physical activities.
+A torn meniscus causes swelling, stiffness, and pain in the affected knee.

-Your orthopedic knee specialist may determine that your injury or disorder can be best treated without surgery.
+Your orthopedic knee specialist may determine that non-surgical treatments for your injury or disorder are the best option.

-Knee arthroscopy is a form of keyhole surgery that uses a small incision in the knee to pass a miniaturized camera, called an arthroscope, into the joint.
-Your surgeon uses the arthroscope to diagnose the cause of your knee pain, and can also perform corrective procedures at the same time using instruments contained within the arthroscope.
+Knee arthroscopy is a form of minimally invasive surgery that uses a small incision in the knee to pass a miniaturized camera into the joint.
+Your surgeon can use this technique to diagnose the cause of your knee pain, and can also perform corrective procedures at the same time using minimally invasive instruments.

 At Urgently Ortho, Dr. Dickinson may recommend knee replacement surgery when more conservative approaches, like physical therapy, medication, bracing, and injections, have failed to provide you with adequate relief.